karmab/kcli/README.md

 Within a volumes section, you can use path, origin, destination and mode as keys. mode can either be rw o ro and when origin or destination are missing, path is used and the same path is used for origin and destination of the volume.

-Additionally, basic commands ( start, stop, plan, list) accept a *--container* flag.
+Additionally, basic commands ( start, stop, console, plan, list) accept a *--container* flag.

 Also note that while python sdk is used when connecting locally, commands are rather proxied other ssh when using a remote host ( reasons beeing to prevent mismatch of version between local and remote docker and because enabling remote access for docker is considered insecure and needs some uncommon additional steps )